 Taoism - Text by M. Alan Kazlev Old Earth quietist religion originating in China, based on contemplation, non-contending, cultivating the ch'i, and understanding the interplay of yin and yang.
 Also includes more dynamic magical, alchemical and martial arts elements and sects.

 Technobylatic - Text by Anders Sandberg Adj., referring to the techno-religious style known as Lesser Machtet.
 The meaning is a pun on the Anglic prefix techno-, and the Olykky word nobylatiz, uncollapsed/uncollapsable wave function.
 Originally a derogatory term for Lesser Machtet, but gradually accepted as the standard name for the style.

 Technomegism - Text by M. Alan Kazlev Doctrine that the final cosmic state will be one of intelligence augmentation and unlimited progress, enabled by ultratech and godtech of high toposophic entities.

 Teilhardism - Text by M. Alan Kazlev Christian-omegist religion popular in a few nearbaseline habitats throughout the galaxy.
 The relations to the teachings of the original Teilhard are often tenuous at best.

-Thomism / neo-Thomism - Text by M. Alan Kazlev The theological system of St. Thomas Aquinas (medieval age Old Earth) - a synthesis of Aristotelianism and Old Catholicism - teaching that sapient philosophy and supernaturalist theology have separate spheres, with one seeking truth through the agency of reason and the other through that of revelation, but reaching conclusions that support each other.
+Thomism / neo-Thomism - Text by M. Alan Kazlev The theological system of St. Thomas Aquinas (medieval age Old Earth) — a synthesis of Aristotelianism and Old Catholicism — teaching that sophont philosophy and supernaturalist theology have separate spheres, with one seeking truth through the agency of reason and the other through that of revelation, but that the two support each other.